ctrlship

 Lighthouse

 That stuck with me.
 So I started checking Lighthouse scores.
 Eventually I told Claude to set up a rule: if any score drops below 100, don’t deploy.
+The check takes a few minutes when it runs across the whole site.
+Perfect for doomscrolling.

 Lighthouse catches the quality stuff.
 You can save this kind of rule in your project instructions so Claude checks automatically every time.